Understanding Amazon.com's Unusual Options Activity | Benzinga

 Understanding Amazon.com's Unusual Options Activity

-On Friday, shares of Amazon.com (NASDAQ:AMZN) saw unusual options activity.
-After the option alert, the stock price moved down to $3337.01.
+Amazon.com (NASDAQ:AMZN) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $3326.81 following the option alert.

 - Sentiment: BULLISH